Robert F. X. Sillerman: Early life and education

-Sillerman was born to a Jewish family in New York City, and was raised in the Riverdale neighborhood of the Bronx, the son of Estelle (Levande) and Michael McKinley Sillerman.
+Sillerman was born to a Jewish family in New York City, and he was raised in the Riverdale neighborhood of the Bronx, the son of Estelle (Levande) and Michael McKinley Sillerman.
 His father founded the Keystone Radio Network.
 After graduating from the Collegiate School, he attended Brandeis University.
 By day he majored in political science, while by night in 1966 he launched Youth Market Consultants, offering fellow students discount magazine subscriptions while advising marketers on how to target the teen set.
-He sold the company in 1971, and then launched I P+E, a sales marketing and promotion company.
+He sold the company in 1971, and he then launched I P+E, a sales marketing and promotion company.
 He sold the company in 1972 to the Boston ad firm, Ingalls.
 Sillerman was married to copywriter Laura Baudo, whom he met at Ingalls.